Solar Energy in the Mojave

 But there is hope.
 Problems can be avoided by building these developments in the right places.
 That's what we're helping accomplish.

 The Nature Conservancy's goal is to encourage the development of clean energy while protecting the desert’s unique landscapes and ecology.
 We hope to facilitate development in the smartest way possible by working with companies, government agencies and local communities to use our science to help inform decisions about where development makes sense.
+One of the best examples of how we're doing this is our Mining the Sun initiative, which is working to advance development and storage of renewable energy on old mine sites and other brownfields (previously developed areas).

 Solar Energy in the Mojave